michezio/PureDataTools/README.md

 `keyboard`: keyboards (88 or 128 keys) to show midi notes played by up to 4 different sources.

+`BiquadHelpers~`: Filters automating the creation of coefficients for the biquad filter.

 `Extras`: everything yet to be completed or that needs an help patch.